-Semantics in function contract The semantics of such a clause is as follows: if p holds in the pre-state of the function, then the function is guaranteed to terminate (more precisely, its termination must be proved).
+The semantics of such a clause is as follows: if p holds, then the function is guaranteed to terminate (more precisely, its termination must be proved).
 If such a clause is not present (and in particular if there is no function contract at all), it defaults to terminates \true; that is, the function is supposed to always terminate, which is the expected behavior of most functions.